soramitsu/vue-kakuyaku/packages/core/README.md

   - [Retry-on-error](#retry-on-error-with-useerrorretry)
   - [Stale-if-error](#stale-if-error-with-usestalestate) state
   - [Shorthand watchers](#watcher-shorthands-for-the-state) for task results
-  - [Non-parametrised](#set-up-an-async-action-in-separate-scope-with-usedeferredscope) and [reactively parametrised](#reactively-parametrised-scope-with-useparamscope) scopes to model async operations stronger
+  - [Non-parametrised](#set-up-an-async-action-in-separate-scope-with-usedeferredscope) and [reactively parametrised](#reactively-parametrised-scope-with-useparamscope) scopes to model async operations in a more modular way

 ## Installation